-Gustafson Family Law represents clients in negotiating and drafting Pre-nuptial and Post Marital Agreements
+Gustafson Family Law represents clients in negotiating and drafting Pre-Nuptial and Post Marital Agreements.

 Post-Marital Agreements include both Separation Agreements and Marital Settlement Agreements.
 Separation agreements are agreements signed during marriage by couples who are contemplating separation and/or divorce and wish to resolve financial issues or matters related to the care and support of their children for a temporary or interim period of time.
-Marital Settlement Agreements are agreements which resolve some or all of the matters that must be addressed when couples divorce.
+Marital Settlement Agreements are agreements that resolve some or all of the matters that must be addressed when couples divorce.
 Unlike pre-nuptial agreements, separation and settlement agreements are not governed by a statute.
 To be enforceable, post-marital agreements must be fair and reasonable under the particular circumstances at the time the agreement is signed.
-If you are considering divorce or have separated and have reached either temporary or final agreements with your spouse on dividing assets, financial support or children’s issues, you should consider a formal separation or marital settlement agreement.
+If you are considering divorce, or have separated and have reached either temporary or final agreements with your spouse on dividing assets, financial support or children’s issues, you should consider a formal separation or marital settlement agreement.